Yoav666s/dnd-wiki/_pages/ace.md

 This is where the Alignment Chart Expansion comes into play.
 Designed to represent the full spectrum of personality traits, it covers every basic roleplaying aspect you need to know about a character.
 Each trait value ranges from -3 to 3.

 # The Five Traits
+Altruism, Courage, Sociability, Morality, and Entropy.
 Each trait represents an independent roleplaying aspect of the game.
 The following charts contain guideline descriptions for each unique value.
+The traits follow a bell curve: -3/3 are edge cases, -2/2 resemble uncommon personality traits, and -1/1 are within normal deviation, while 0 is the average.

 ## Altruism
 How much your character is willing to go out of their way to help someone.